-Population: 1994 (July) estimated at 129 million; annual growth rate officially estimated at 3.1 percent.

-Ethnic Groups: In general, percentages of population similar to linguistic groups: Punjabis 66 percent, Sindhis 13 percent, Pakhtuns 9 percent, Baloch 3 percent, muhajirs (immigrants from India and their descendants) 8 percent, and other ethnic groups 1 percent.
+Population: 1994 (July) estimated 129 million; annual growth rate officially estimated at 3.1 percent.
+Ethnic Groups: In general percentages of population similar to linguistic groups: Punjabis 66 percent, Sindhis 13 percent, Pakhtuns 9 percent, Baloch 3 percent, muhajirs (immigrants from India and their descendants) 8 percent, and other ethnic groups 1 percent.

 Language: Urdu official language, but English in general use in government, military, business, and higher education.
-Urdu spoken as native tongue by only 8 percent of population, Punjabi by 48 percent, Punjabi variant Siraiki by 10 percent, Sindhi by 12 percent, Pakhtu or Pashto by 8 percent, Balochi by 3 percent, Hindko by 2 percent, and Brahui by 1 percent.
+Urdu spoken as native tongue by only 8 percent of population, Punjabi by about 48 percent, the Punjabi variant Siraiki by 10 percent, Sindhi by about 12 percent, Pakhtu or Pashto by about 8 or 9 percent, Balochi, 3 percent, Hindko, 2 percent, and Brahui, 1 percent.
 Native speakers of other languages, including English and Burushaski, account for 8 percent of population.

-Religion: About 97 percent of Pakistanis are Muslim, 77 percent of whom are Sunni and 20 percent Shia; remaining 3 percent of population divided equally among Christian, Hindu, and other religions.
+Religion: About 97 percent of Pakistanis are Muslim, 77 percent of whom are Sunnis and 20 percent Shia; remaining 3 percent of population divided equally among Christians, Hindus, and other religions.

 Education and Literacy: In 1992 overall literacy rate estimated at more than 36 percent for adult population.
 Literacy rates substantially lower for women.
 In 1990 only forty-five educated women for every 100 educated men.
 Education organized into five levels: primary (grades one through five); middle (grades six through eight); high (grades nine and ten); intermediate (grades eleven and twelve); and university undergraduate and graduate programs.
-Preparatory classes (kachi, or nursery)

-formally incorporated into system in 1988.
+Preparatory classes (kachi, or nursery) formally incorporated into the system in 1988.

 Health and Welfare: Substandard housing, inadequate sanitation and water supply, and widespread malnutrition contribute to spread of disease and to high infant, childhood, and maternal mortality.
-In the mid-1990s, leading causes of death gastroenteritis, respiratory infections, congenital abnormalities, tuberculosis, malaria, and typhoid fever.
+Leading causes of death gastroenteritis, respiratory infections, congenital abnormalities, tuberculosis, malaria, and typhoid fever.